-- Type: Historic Homes/Mansions, Sightseeing
+- Historic Homes/Mansions, Sightseeing Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

+Newport's mansions are remnants of the lavish lifestyles of America's wealthiest industrialists in the 19th and early 20th centuries.
+Of all of Newport's famous homes, The Breakers mansion is the cream of the summer cottage crop.
 Commissioned in 1893 by railroad tycoon Cornelius Vanderbilt II, The Breakers is a Renaissance-style "summer cottage" inspired by the palaces in northern Italy.
-It's opulence knows no bounds: Italian marble, ornate gold ceilings, French antique furnishings and fixtures, diamonds, rubies and other precious gems encrusted in the walls … the list of absurdly expensive details goes on and on.
+Its opulence knows no bounds: Italian marble, ornate gold ceilings, French antique furnishings and fixtures, diamonds, rubies and other precious gems encrusted in the walls … the list of absurdly expensive details goes on and on.

 Today's visitors are understandably gobsmacked by the intense display of wealth throughout the mansion's 70 rooms.
 You can't tour every corner of the house, but you do have access to the kitchen and other behind-the-scenes rooms.
 And the outdoor grounds are a treat, too.
 According to recent travelers, the ocean views offered from the property are breathtaking.